MicrosoftDocs/EMDocs/EMDocs/Solutions/byod-data-access-and-protection-considerations.md

 Authentication and authorization are handled by AD FS in connection with AD DS.
 The data in flight in the datacenter will also use the HTTPS protocol when connecting with the File Server role and Authentication Services.

-To enforce Multi-Factor Authentication, companies can use the built-in capabilities in AD FS or use Windows AzureAzure Active Authentication (previously known as PhoneFactor).
-By leveraging this capability in Windows AzureAzure, IT has the ability to enforce multi-factor authentication for users who are accessing company resources via an extranet.
+To enforce Multi-Factor Authentication, companies can use the built-in capabilities in AD FS or use [Azure Multi-Factor Authentication (MFA)](https://azure.microsoft.com/en-us/documentation/articles/multi-factor-authentication/).
+By leveraging this capability in Azure, IT has the ability to enforce multi-factor authentication for users who are accessing company resources from the Internet.
 For more information about multi-factor authentication, see [Manage Risk with Additional Multi-Factor Authentication for Sensitive Applications](https://technet.microsoft.com/library/dn280949.aspx).

 To enforce authorization per app on users who are accessing apps either from an external or internal network, IT can leverage Web Application Proxy.
 By using Web Application Proxy, IT can create specific rules to enforce authentication and authorization in conjunction with AD FS.
 Web Application Proxy publishing works for any user device; they can use personal laptops, tablets, or smartphones.
 In addition, users are not required to install any additional software on their devices to access published apps.
 Web Application Proxy serves as a reverse proxy for any apps published through it, and as such, the user experience is the same as if users’ devices were connected directly to the apps.
 For more information about Web Application Proxy, see [Web Application Proxy Overview](https://technet.microsoft.com/library/dn280944.aspx).

-> AZURE.NOTE If you a hybrid scenario and you need to have a seamlessly user’s authentication and authorization experience, read the [Hybrid Identity Design Considerations Guide](http://aka.ms/azhidcg).
+>[!NOTE] If you a hybrid scenario and you need to have a seamlessly user’s authentication and authorization experience, read the [Hybrid Identity Design Considerations Guide](http://aka.ms/azhidcg).

 ## Policy and compliance